monchee/liamsproject/docs/antibodies/caspr2.md

 - CSF may be normal

 ### Associated neoplasia
 Thymoma in 20-50% of cases.
-Particularly in cases of Morvan's syndrome and neuromyotonia.
+(1)
 Risk of malignancy very low in other neurological syndromes associated with this autoantibody.

+1. Particularly in cases of Morvan's syndrome and neuromyotonia.

 ### Laboratory method
 "Cell based assay